lanjiangboston/GiniClust/README.md

 * run ```$ pip install PyGiniClust```.
 If in doubt, please check that those libraries got installed properly by importing them in your Python interpreter: ``ìmport gooey, pkg_resources```.

+As for the R code at the core of much of PyGiniClust`s computations, for MAC and WINDOWS only the official R installation file is supported and tested.
+Using other installation methods, such as brew, may lead to running error.

+Besides, some users might experience issues installing another of PyGiniClust's dependencies: the MAST R package.
+If this happens, please visit the MAST website (https://github.com/RGLab/MAST) for detailed instructions.

 Input file format
 ----------------